frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-We're told in today\'s Gospel, "A discussion arose among them, which of them was the greatest.
+We're told in today's Gospel, "A discussion arose among them, which of them was the greatest.
 But Jesus, knowing the reasoning of their heart, took a little child and set him at his side and said to them: 'Whoever receives this little child for my sake, receives me, and whoever receives me, receives him who sent me.
 For he who is the least among you, he is the greatest" (Luke 9:46-48).

 You would think that with all their formation, the apostles might have got something else to talk about.
 But they fall into the sin of vanity.

 "There was a discussion among them, which of them was the greatest" (Luke 9:46).
 You get the impression that they were all involved in this discussion.
 None of them was immune from it.

 Of course, they're expressing their own self-love.
 They got caught by their vanity.
-It\'s a bit ugly.
+It's a bit ugly.
 They reveal their weakness, their humanity.
 They reveal what they are like on the inside.

 We're told, "Jesus, knowing the reasoning of their heart..."
 (Luke 9:47).
 God reads the heart.
 He sees everything.
 He sees us through and through.
 He sees the Apostles and their reasoning and their hearts through and through on this occasion also.

-The ugliness of the old person that's there deep inside each one of us---they were not special individuals that were created in special way.
+The ugliness of the old person that's there deep inside each one of us---they were not special individuals that were created in a special way.
 They fulfilled all the criteria for normal human beings.
 They ticked all the boxes.

 Our Lord is using this opportunity then to show us that.
 He could have launched into a discourse about the ugliness of vanity and the dangers of self-love.
 But He sort of takes all that for granted.